Multi-species McKean-Vlasov dynamics in non-convex landscapes: Introduction

-In particular, the interaction forces are linear.
-As we have already mentioned, the system of coupled McKean-SDEs that we consider in this paper is an extension of the Desai-Swanzig model~\cite{Dawson83}.
+\begin{assumption} For all $k,\ell\in\{1,\ldots,M\}$, we have $\alpha_{k\ell} \geq 0$. \end{assumption} For quadratic interaction potentials, the system of coupled McKean-SDEs that we consider in this paper is an extension of the Desai--Zwanzig model~\cite{Dawson83}.
 Some of our results can be extended to the case of nonlinear interactions; we will comment on when such extensions are possible in later sections.
 It is also possible to relax the assumption that the diagonal elements $\alpha_{ii}$'s are positive, which is analogous to the assumption that the interaction potential is ferromagnetic in the single-species case~\cite{shiino1987}.
 However, we will not consider this in this paper.
 We emphasize that the assumption that the interaction potentials are quadratic is used in the study of phase transitions.
 Well-posedness of the mean-field PDEs and uniform propagation of chaos hold for a broader class of interaction potentials.

-For some of our results, we will need to assume that the interaction matrix is symmetric:
+For some of our results, we will need to assume that the interaction potentials are symmetric:

-\begin{assumption}.
-For any $1\leq i,j\leq M$, $\alpha_{ij}=\alpha_{ji}.$ \end{assumption} This symmetry assumption implies the existence of a free-energy functional and, consequently, of a gradient structure, and will be used in the proof of convergence to an equilibrium state; see Section~\ref{sec:converg}.
+\begin{assumption} For any $1\leq i,j\leq M$, $F_{ij}=F_{ji}.$ \end{assumption} This symmetry assumption implies the existence of a free-energy functional and, consequently, of a gradient structure, and will be used in the { description of the limiting (in long-time) set with possibly a convergence towards an equilibrium state if the set of invariant probability measures is discrete}; see Section~\ref{sec:converg}.

-An alternative Assumption to~\eqref{asp: assumptionter} is the following; we will refer to it as the \textit{structural assumption}.
+An alternative to Assumption~\ref{asp: assumptionter} is the following; we will refer to it as the \textit{structural assumption}.

-\begin{assumption} For any $1\leq i,j\leq M$, $\frac{\alpha_{ij}}{\sigma_i^2}=\frac{\alpha_{1j}}{\sigma_j^2}$ and $\frac{V_i}{\sigma_i^2}=\frac{V_1}{\sigma_1^2}$. \end{assumption} In particular, this assumption implies that the effect on the individual $i$ of the individual $j$ depends only on the species $j$.
-We immediately deduce the existence of coefficients $\alpha_j, j=1, \dots, n$ such that
+\begin{assumption} For any $1\leq i,j\leq M$, $\frac{\alpha_{ij}}{\sigma_i^2}=\frac{\alpha_{1j}}{\sigma_1^2}$ and $\frac{V_i}{\sigma_i^2}=\frac{V_1}{\sigma_1^2}$. \end{assumption} In particular, this assumption implies that the effect on the individual $i$ of the individual $j$ depends only on the species $j$.
+We immediately deduce the existence of coefficients $\alpha_j, j=1, \dots, M$ such that

 where $\sigma^2>0$.
 Similarly, for the confining potentials, we deduce that there exists a potential $\overline{V}$ such that

 Under the structural assumptions and for quadratic interaction potentials, the mean-field PDE system takes a particularly simple form; see the remark below. \begin{remark}[Multi-species dynamics under the structural assumption] Under the structural assumption, the multi-species McKean-Vlasov coupled PDE system \eqref{eq: multi-species PDE} takes the form: